Its a well known fact. Flossing is an important part of oral health.

-Dr. Mary J. Hayes of Chicago takes a fairly neutral stance on this question and echoes some of the pros and cons listed here.
+Dr Hayes takes a fairly neutral stance on this question and echoes some of the pros and cons listed here.

-Ultimately she doesn’t favor either of them, just that any of the 2 is better than nothing for your dental hygiene.
+Ultimately she doesn’t favor either of them, just says that each is better than nothing for your dental hygiene.

 To put it simply: use whichever method you prefer.